paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

   (A) does not reduce automatic spending increases under any program specified in section 906(a) 1 of this title if such increases are required to be reduced by subchapter I of this chapter (or reduces such increases by a greater extent than is so required), or

-  (B) does not sequester the amount of budgetary resources which is required to be sequestered by subchapter I of this chapter (or sequesters more than that amount) with respect to any program, project, activity, or account, the President shall, within 20 days after such determination is made, revise the order in accordance with such determination.
+  (B) does not sequester the amount of budgetary resources which is required to be sequestered by such subchapter (or sequesters more than that amount) with respect to any program, project, activity, or account, the President shall, within 20 days after such determination is made, revise the order in accordance with such determination.

 (2) If the order issued by the President under [section 904 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-904) for any fiscal year—

   (A) does not reduce any automatic spending increase to the extent that such increase is required to be reduced by subchapter I of this chapter,

-  (B) does not sequester any amount of new budget authority, new loan guarantee commitments, new direct loan obligations, or spending authority which is required to be sequestered by subchapter I of this chapter, or
+  (B) does not sequester any amount of new budget authority, new loan guarantee commitments, new direct loan obligations, or spending authority which is required to be sequestered by such subchapter I, or

-  (C) does not reduce any obligation limitation by the amount by which such limitation is required to be reduced under subchapter I of this chapter, on the claim or defense that the constitutional powers of the President prevent such sequestration or reduction or permit the avoidance of such sequestration or reduction, and such claim or defense is finally determined by the Supreme Court of the United States to be valid, then the entire order issued pursuant to [section 904 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-904) for such fiscal year shall be null and void.
+  (C) does not reduce any obligation limitation by the amount by which such limitation is required to be reduced under such subchapter, on the claim or defense that the constitutional powers of the President prevent such sequestration or reduction or permit the avoidance of such sequestration or reduction, and such claim or defense is finally determined by the Supreme Court of the United States to be valid, then the entire order issued pursuant to [section 904 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-904) for such fiscal year shall be null and void.

 **(e) Timing of relief** No order of any court granting declaratory or injunctive relief from the order of the President issued under [section 904 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-904), including but not limited to relief permitting or requiring the expenditure of funds sequestered by such order, shall take effect during the pendency of the action before such court, during the time appeal may be taken, or, if appeal is taken, during the period before the court to which such appeal is taken has entered its final order disposing of such action.

-**(f) Preservation of other rights** The rights created by this section are in addition to the rights of any person under law, subject to subsection (e) of this section.
+**(f) Preservation of other rights** The rights created by this section are in addition to the rights of any person under law, subject to subsection (e).

 **(g) Economic data and assumptions** The economic data and economic assumptions used by the Director of OMB in computing the figures specified in any report issued by the Director of OMB under [section 904 of this title](./chapter-020-emergency-powers-to-eliminate-budget-deficits.md#section-904), shall not be subject to review in any judicial or administrative proceeding.